 We might stumble in life; we might fall.
 At moments, we all face depression, sadness, anger and other struggles, but uplifting Scriptures for depression remind us that God will hold our hand through the storms.

 Uplifting Scriptures for depression tell us that we should exalt and praise God.
-This is good advice for anyone facing troubles.
+This is good advice for anyone facing trouble.
 Relying on him as our “salvation” is key.

 Worrying is a fruitless waste of time, yet so many of us waste seconds, minutes and even hours panicking about the future.
 Depression can sometimes exacerbate these fears, but Bible Scriptures for depression remind us that worrying can do little to help us; reliance on God is key.